550 South Tryon: Development Years

-Originally Sonnenschein announced it would lease 35000 sqft on the 34th and 35th floors and Deloitte leased 82000 sqft of space.
+Originally law firm Sonnenschein announced it would lease 35000 sqft on the 34th and 35th floors and Deloitte leased 82000 sqft of space.

-Wells Fargo, which took over Wachovia December 31, 2008, planned to use five of its 14 floors.
 After acquiring Wachovia, Wells Fargo still had reserved 400,000 sqft of space.
 However, in September 2009 the company stated they were open to leasing out 25% of that space.
 At that time they were committed to using 10 floors of the building.

 Prior to Wells Fargo purchasing Wachovia, Duke Energy was planning to occupy 240,000 sqft of space.
 In February 2009, Duke announced it would occupy 500,000 sqft and become the building's primary tenant.
 The building was rebranded as Duke Energy Center.
 Duke announced plans to occupy floors 15 through 22 and 36-48.

 Originally, Wake Forest University had planned to locate the Charlotte campus of its Babcock Graduate School of Management in the tower, occupying approximately 25,000 sqft.
 However, Wake Forest pulled out of the project after the purchase of Wachovia by Wells Fargo.

+Post-Completion

 In August 2010 Commercial real estate firm Cassidy Turley announced it had signed a lease to occupy 11,000 sqft on the 34th floor of the building.
 The firm will taking part of the 35,000 sqft formerly leased by law firm Sonnenschein Nath & Rosenthal in 2008.
 In 2009 the law firm closed its Charlotte office.

 In August 2012 Babson Capital Management announced they have signed a lease for 34,000 sqft in the building on the 33rd and 34th floors.
 The move gave the company a 50% space increase from its former space in Charlotte Plaza.
-The extra space is to support the company's 49% in the last 63 years.
+The extra space was to support the company's 49% in the last 63 years.

 In November 2012 Wells Fargo started utilizing 300,000 sqft for several trading floors.
 The new space could hold 1,500 employees spread across two trading floors.
-It became the bank's largest hub for the bank’s investment banking and capital markets division.
+It became the bank's largest hub for the bank's investment banking and capital markets division.